 To the editor:

-On behalf of the Hancock Beautification Group (Jeannie DeClerck, Deb Mann, Ken Ropp, Marcia Goodrich, Kathe Salmi, Allyson Jabusch and Cindy Figures), I’d like to thank all of those listed below for their help in making our event such a great success:
+On behalf of the Hancock Beautification Group (Jeannie DeClerck, Deb Mann, Marcia Goodrich, April DePaulis, Kathe Salmi, Allyson Jabusch, Erin Froese, Michiko Nielsen, Susan Miko and Cindy Figures), I’d like to thank the following for their help in making our 2nd annual Hancock Home and Garden tour fundraiser on July 13th a wonderful success: